 Bachelor of Communication

-UC is proposing a new undergraduate degree, the Bachelor of Communication, starting in February 2019*
+UC has a new undergraduate degree, the Bachelor of Communication, starting in February 2019

 Intended to prepare graduates for work as journalists, public relations practitioners and communication advisors, the three-year Bachelor of Communication degree is a response to increased demand for communication graduates on the job market.
 In particular, the degree addresses employer demands for students who have both critical thinking and writing skills and applied media production and digital communication skills.

 Modern communication is unthinkable without digital media.
 We’ll teach you all you need to know about communicating in the digital world, how to harness social media and how to use and analyse data from digital channels.
 You’ll take a range of practical courses on media production, managing communication and using data to inform planning.
 You learn to recognise new communication opportunities as they emerge, manage projects, and produce channel specific content.